-Condition Condition Requirement Tahmoor Coal Response / Section Addressed SSD 8445 A1 Obligation to minimise harm to the environment In addition to meeting the specific performance measures and criteria established under this consent, the Applicant must implement all reasonable and feasible measures to prevent, and if prevention is not reasonable and feasible, minimise, any material harm to the environment that may result from the construction and operation of this development, and any rehabilitation required under this consent.
+Condition Condition Requirement Tahmoor Coal Response / Section Addressed SSD 8445 SSD 8445 A1 Obligation to minimise harm to the environment In addition to meeting the specific performance measures and criteria established under this consent, the Applicant must implement all reasonable and feasible measures to prevent, and if prevention is not reasonable and feasible, minimise, any material harm to the environment that may result from the construction and operation of this development, and any rehabilitation required under this consent.
 Section 3.6 The management measures discussed in this Extraction Plan have been proposed to meet the requirements of this condition.
 A2 Terms of consent The development may only be carried out: (a) in compliance with conditions of this consent; (b) in accordance with all written directions of the Planning Secretary; (c) generally in accordance with the EIS; and (d) generally in accordance with the Development Layout in Appendix 2.
 Section 3.2.1 This Extraction Plan has been developed in compliance with the listed conditions and commitments as discussed in Condition A2, which is required in Condition E5.
 A5 Mining operations First workings and second workings may only be carried out within the area covered by the approved mine plan, subject to Condition A7 requiring shortening of Longwall 103B (LW 103B) and Longwall 104B (LW 104B).
 Appendix A - Subsidence Predictions and Impact Assessment shows the 'Extent of Longwalls' as defined in the Tahmoor South Project EIS, and illustrates that the proposed longwalls are within this area.
 LW 103B and LW 104B are not relevant to this Extraction plan.
 A19 Mining operations The proposed downcast ventilation shaft TSC2 must be constructed on the same site as TSC1.
 Disturbance must not occur at the proposed TSC2 site.
 Construction of shafts TSC1 and TSC2 must not be commenced until a revised layout and design has been submitted to and approved by the Planning Secretary.
 This Condition does not remove the need for the Applicant to pursue micrositing of surface infrastructure to avoid biodiversity impacts as required under condition B38(e)(i).
-Section 7.8 This Extraction Plan will be reviewed within three months following a notification of a change in the development phase relevant to this condition, as required by Condition E7.
+Section 7.8 The construction of TSC1 and TSC2 ventilation shafts is no longer planned.
 A25 Community Consultative Committee Within three months of the commencement of the development, a Community Consultative Committee (CCC) must be established for the development in accordance with the Department's Community Consultative Committee Guidelines: State Significant Projects (2019).
 The CCC must meet at a minimum frequency of once every six months.
 The CCC must continue to operate during the life of the development, or other timeframe agreed by the Planning Secretary.
 The Committee must comprise an independent chair and appropriate representation from the Applicant, Council, affected stakeholder groups and the local community.
 Section 2.1, Section 2.1.3 The TCCCC was established in 2003 in response to the requirement for DA 67/98 Condition 47 to establish and operate a Community Consultative Committee in general accordance with DPE Community Consultative Committee Guidelines: State Significant Projects (2016).
-DPE have approved the existing TCCCC as meeting the requirements for this condition.
+DPE (now NSW DPHI) have approved the existing TCCCC as meeting the requirements for this condition.
 This Extraction Plan has been discussed at recent TCCCC meetings.